Oracle to Postgres Migration: Complete Guide with Tools, Steps & Zero-Downtime Strategy

 TL;DR

-• Moving from Oracle to Postgres is rarely about just copying data over.
-The real work sits in refactoring PL/SQL to PL/pgSQL, remapping data types like NUMBER and VARCHAR2, and redesigning schemas to take advantage of Postgres-native features like JSONB.
+An Oracle to Postgres migration is rarely a simple copy job, since the real effort goes into refactoring PL/SQL into PL/pgSQL, remapping types like NUMBER and VARCHAR2, and redesigning schemas around Postgres features like JSONB.

-• Zero-downtime migration is achievable using Change Data Capture (CDC) tools like Debezium, AWS DMS, and BryteFlow.
-These stream live changes from Oracle redo logs into Postgres so the final cutover takes only seconds of disruption.
+Zero downtime is realistic with Change Data Capture tools like Debezium, AWS DMS, and BryteFlow, which stream live changes from Oracle redo logs into Postgres so the final cutover takes only seconds.

 In this article, we will explore the Oracle to Postgres migration steps and how to achieve zero downtime.